mrbengutierrez/manus-home/README.md

 #### About
 This repository contains the newer version python rehabilitation games.
+It has the games + a robot controller.

 #### Completed
 * Develop a python to c++ interface for the c++ NanotecMotor class